-From what they are hearing is the concern is boundary.
+Right now it's December and we do have some time and from what they are hearing is the concern is boundary.
 One way would be split to split and that is what was heard at the listening session and it might be a way to see what the next session brings.
-You could always extend it up to the roundabout and farther north or think about it down North Main Street in the future.
-Split to split might be a way to take it from this visioning session and bring it to the next session.
-The ordinance as it is set up a little smaller now, might actually fit a little better now for that smaller area and won't affect the MRD and Mill District.
-We can take what we have learned tonight and make a smaller line.
+You could always extend it up as the roundabout and further north or think about it down North Main Street in the future.
+But the split to split might be a way to take it from this visioning session brings to the next session.
+But the ordinance as it's set up a little smaller now might actually fit a little better now for that smaller area and won't affect the MRD and Mill District.
+We can take what we have earned tonight and make a smaller line.